 These are a few tips for improving the relationship dynamics between the vendor and client:

-- Deciding between single-vendor or multiple-vendor solutions – While single-vendor solutions might work out to be more expensive and with lesser functionality, the increased transparency is going to drastically reduce the speculation from the vendor’s side that can prompt them to launch an audit.
+While single-vendor solutions might work out to be more expensive and with lesser functionality, the increased transparency is going to drastically reduce the speculation from the vendor’s side that can prompt them to launch an audit.
 On the other hand, a single-vendor solution will increase a company’s operations on the software provider, so it’s up to the organisation to decide which solution suits them best.

-- The cost associated to switching vendors as opposed to renewing contract – Software providers leverage the fact that switching providers are a costly operation for clients to the point where they charge unreasonable amounts just because they know their client’s dependency.
+Software providers leverage the fact that switching providers are a costly operation for clients to the point where they charge unreasonable amounts just because they know their client’s dependency.
 In the long-term, it might be more cost-efficient for organisations to switch providers, eating the up-front cost associated with the change.